pbrito76/Pi-Long/README.md

 3. To provide a new baseline to facilitate future research
 4. To provide a better method for the community to use;

 Thanks to the modular code design of `VGGT-Long` and `Pi3`, the development of `Pi-Long` was straightforward.
 We have conducted some experiments on KITTI Odometry as shown in the figure below.
+The following experiments were all implemented under the same settings, i.e., `Chunk Size = 75`, `Overlap = 30`.

 ![overview](./assets/Pi-Long-KITTI.png)

 As can be seen from the experiments, `Pi-Long`, implemented based on `Pi3`, exhibits more stable tracking performance in long-sequence outdoor scenarios.
 Particularly, without relying on the LC module, the performance of `Pi-Long` is significantly higher than that of `VGGT-Long`.
+Furthermore, since `Pi3` has fewer model parameters, the peak GPU memory consumption of `Pi-Long` is around `13GiB`, while that of `VGGT-Long` under the same settings is `~23GiB`.

 `Pi-Long` **is not accompanied by a dedicated paper**.
 This repository is built on the [VGGT-Long](https://github.com/DengKaiCQ/VGGT-Long) and [Pi3](https://github.com/yyfz/Pi3).
 So if you need the technical details of `Pi-Long`, please refer to the following two papers: